 Skip to Content

-My spicy sausage corn chowder recipe will warm you up for sure!
-It’s easy to make and feeds a crowd or makes enough for leftovers.
+My easy spicy sausage corn chowder recipe will warm you up!
+It’s easy to make and feeds a crowd or makes enough for leftovers the next day.

 two bowls of spicy sausage corn chowder with a green napkin

-Do you have that good-soup-craving too?
-You can go the soup or chili route – you know we’ve both been there before.
+Do you have that good soup craving, too?
+You can go the soup or chili route.

-My favorite soups include my 3-ingredient black bean soup, leek and blue cheese soup, and my roasted garlic tomato soup.
+My favorite soups include my 3-ingredient black bean soupleek and blue cheese soup, and roasted garlic tomato soup.
+I could go on and on about soup recipes.

 But chowder…. oh man, chowder.
-CHOWDER – you warm my heart in so many places.
+A hearty chowder with a creamy base warms my heart in many places.

 spicy sausage corn chowder in a dutch oven